project-ida/two-state-quantum-systems/src/04-TBD.md

 On 1.
 Applying our knowledge from Tutorial 1, we would say that the effective coupling between levels (which is proportional to the level splitting) increases with increasing boson number

 On 2.
 Upon closer inspection we can see that the level splittings only occur when $\Delta E  \approx n \omega$ where n is an odd integer (we'll come to why we now use $\approx$ instead of = shortly).
-Zooming in on $\Delta E \approx 3\omega$ indeed reveals an anti-crossing:
+Although it is hard to see in Fig 2, if we zoom in on $\Delta E \approx 3\omega$ we can indeed see an anti-crossing:

 ```python
 max_bosons = 4